razorpay/i18nify/packages/i18nify-js/README.md

 With getDefaultLocaleByCountry, you're not just coding; you're curating cultural experiences.
 Fine-tune your application's language settings and celebrate the diversity of your user base! 🌍💬

+#### getLocalesByCountry(countryCode)

-**getLocalesByCountry(countryCode):** 🧭 Locale Explorer.
+🧭 Locale Explorer.
 Set sail on a linguistic expedition with getLocalesByCountry!
 This function is your compass, pointing to all the locales a country embraces.
 Whether you're tailoring content for the cosmopolitan cities of Canada or the traditional towns of Tanzania, this function ensures you have the full list of linguistic lanes to traverse.
 It's not just a function; it's your passport to personalization and precision. 🛤️✨

 ##### Examples